cars10/elasticvue/README.md

 Then open [http://localhost:8080](http://localhost:8080) in your browser.

-**Chrome extension**
+**Browser extensions**

-Install the extension from the [chrome webstore](https://chrome.google.com/webstore/detail/elasticvue/hkedbapjpblbodpgbajblpnlpenaebaa).
+* Chrome: Install the extension from the [chrome webstore](https://chrome.google.com/webstore/detail/elasticvue/hkedbapjpblbodpgbajblpnlpenaebaa)
+* Firefox: Install the extension from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/elasticvue/)

 Start elasticvue by clicking on the icon in your toolbar.

 **Run locally**